Singapore Airlines Flights 21 and 22: Original service (2004–2013)

 The plane originally used for the Singapore–Newark route was an Airbus A340-500.
 It had 14 cabin crew and six flight deck officers, each working four-hour shifts.

-The flight required 222,000 L of fuel, ten times the weight of the passengers.
+The flight required 222,000 L of fuel, more than ten times the total weight of all the passengers and crew.
 Critics said that while there would be reduced noise pollution due to a stop not being required, the non-stop flight would save little fuel due to the need to use more energy at the beginning of the flight to power its heavy load.

 The airline said that this route would save four hours off a one-stop service.
 However, medical experts expressed concerns regarding the 18-hour flight, in which passengers would breathe recycled air with a greater chance of picking up viral infections such as flu and colds on board.
 Furthermore, the heart and lungs would come under increased strain from a lower than usual supply of oxygen, with an enhanced risk of deep vein thrombosis (DVT) among people who fail to exercise frequently on board.
 The airline had installed special lockers on the aircraft to store the body of any passengers that died en route, since the flight's routing over the Pacific Ocean and the North Pole meant that there were few, if any, possible unscheduled stops.

 Singapore Airlines originally offered 64 business class and 117 Executive Economy Class seats on this flight.
 SIA phased out the Executive Economy Class in favor of 100-seat all-Business Class flights in 2008.

 2013 suspension

 In October 2012, Singapore Airlines announced that it would discontinue non-stop service to both Newark and Los Angeles in 2013.
 Revenue was no longer high enough to sustain the service and the routes were dropped in November 2013.

 As part of a deal announced with Airbus, the airline would sell back its five Airbus A340-500 aircraft to the aircraft manufacturer while ordering 5 extra Airbus A380 and another 20 Airbus A350 XWB aircraft.

-The airline continued serving Los Angeles via Tokyo Narita as it had during the period with the non-stop flights.
+The airline continued serving Los Angeles via Tokyo (Narita) as it had during the period with the non-stop flights.
 It continued to serve the New York metropolitan area (in which Newark is located) via the nearby John F. Kennedy International Airport, with a stop at Frankfurt Airport.